 Because it doesn’t come naturally to me, I have to intentionally find ways to add quiet to my days.

-It is nearly impossible for me to have a quiet spirit in a house that is overflowing with clutter.
+It is nearly impossible for me to have a quiet spirit in a house that's overflowing with clutter.
 In fact, sometimes clutter is the number one reason my mind can’t settle down.

-While I am not a super-organized person, the more I can simplify the amount of “stuff” in our house, the easier it is for me to find those quiet moments.
+While I am not a super-organized person, the more I can simplify the amount of stuff in our house, the easier it is to find those quiet moments.

 Set your phone timer for five minutes.
 Find a quiet place (the back porch, your bedroom, your closet).
 Take a deep breath, close your eyes and sit still.

-Force your mind to relax into noticing the stillness around you.
+Force your mind to notice the stillness around you.
 Don’t let your thoughts wander to your to-do list, but if you do, just recenter your mind.
 Focus on the quiet.

-Just because you can do something, doesn’t mean you should.
-Practice saying no until your schedule clears enough to even have a chance to sit in the quiet.
+Just because you can do something doesn’t mean you should.
+Say no until your schedule clears enough to even have a chance to sit in quiet.

-When every day is packed to the gills, there is no time for a soul reset.
-Plan time for rest, even if it’s just the five-minute timer.
+When every day is packed to the gills there's no time for a soul reset.
+Schedule in time for rest — even if it’s the five-minute timer.

-The more I intentionally make room for quiet, the more peace I discover in my heart and mind.
+The more I intentionally make room for quiet, the more peace I find in my heart and mind.
 And then, life becomes a little simpler.